The latest long-read sequencing technology is now available at UC Davis. Our new PacBio Sequel IIsequencer is up an running.

 > The Sequel II increases the yield 8-fold compared to our previous Sequel (version 1).
 With this increase, PacBio sequencing is becoming about 5 times more affordable on the new sequencer.
 A SMRT-cell can generate about 5 million reads (on average).

 > In addition to increasing the read numbers, the chemistry was improved resulting in longer polymerase reads and longer HiFi reads.
 The Sequel II can currently generate high-fidelity (HiFi) long-read data of 15 kb read length (up to 99.9% accuracy).
-It has been shown that such data can improve the accuracy of genome assemblies
+It has been shown that such data can improve the accuracy of genome assemblies.

 > The improved yields mean that sequencing a single Sequel II SMRT-cell should be sufficient for the genome assembly of the average-sized plant genome (~700 Mb; provided the DNA sample is of high quality).